hyling/kean.github.io/_posts/2017-06-06-rxtesting.markdown

 Because RxSwift is such a generic abstraction which provides a unified interface for all kinds of events (user input, async operations, data changing over time) we can also have such a simple yet powerful unified testing infrastructure.

 There are other ways to write RxSwift tests one of which is called "[marble tests](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/UnitTests.md#testing-operator-compositions-view-models-components)".
 The idea is to use "marble notation" to define expected events.
-There is an example of marble tests in an RxSwift repo.
+There is an example of marble tests in a RxSwift repo.

 The downside of this approach is that you have to make sure that everything happens on a `TestScheduler`.
 And if there is any "uncontrolled" asynchronous code which gets executed as part of your tests then you'll still [end up writing asynchronous tests](http://rx-marin.com/post/rxswift-rxtests-unit-tests-part-2/).